August 22, 2025

 • new GORE-TEX Invisible Fit waterproofing that's less bulky and more breathable

 The original Katabatic finally landed Oboz a legitimate, lightweight hiking boot—a big departure from its burlier Bridger and Sawtooth hiking boots.
 On paper, the Katabatic LT Mid GTX should be even better.
 But is that actually true in the field?
-My Oboz Katabatic LT Mid GTX review shares what I've learned from testing this new, lightweight hiking boot on several day hikes in New Mexico's Sandia Mountains.
+My Oboz Katabatic LT Mid GTX review shares what I've learned from testing this new, lightweight hiking boot on several day hikes in New Mexico's Sandia Mountains and Colorado's Maroon Bells Wilderness.

 Oboz Katabatic LT Mid GTX Review